wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 # **apiV3WorkPackagesPost**
 > WorkPackage apiV3WorkPackagesPost(workPackage, notify)

-Create Work Package
+Create WorkPackage

 When calling this endpoint the client provides a single object, containing at least the properties and links that are required, in the body.
 The required fields of a WorkPackage can be found in its schema, which is embedded in the respective form.
 Note that it is only allowed to provide properties or links supporting the write operation.
-A project link must be set when creating work packages through this route.
+A project link must be set when creating WorkPackages through this route.

 ### Example
 ```dart